-Belt Harris Pechacek, LLLP Certified Public Accountants Houston, Texas March 16, 2020 MANAGEMENT'S DISCUSSION AND ANALYSIS
+Belt Harris Pechacek, LLLP Certified Public Accountants Houston, Texas March 15, 2021

+MANAGEMENT'S DISCUSSION AND ANALYSIS

-VILLAGE FIRE DEPARTMENT MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended December 31, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS

-The purpose of the Management's Discussion and Analysis (MD&A) is to give the readers an objective and easily readable analysis of the financial activities of the Village Fire Department (the "Department") for the year ending December 31, 2019.
+The purpose of the Management's Discussion and Analysis (MD&A) is to give the readers an objective and easily readable analysis of the financial activities of the Village Fire Department (the "Department") for the year ending December 31, 2020.
 The analysis is based on currently known facts, decisions, or economic conditions.
 It presents short and long-term analysis of the Department's activities, compares current year results with those of the prior year, and discusses the positive and negative aspects of that comparison.
 Please read the MD&A in conjunction with the Department's financial statements, which follow this section.